-This little bird, found mostly in North and South America, is different to most other owls.
-Whilst other owls are active only at night, a burrowing owl hunts during the day too, taking shelter and nesting in underground burrows it “borrows” from other
+This little bird, found mostly in North and South America, is different to most other owls – whilst other owls are active only at night, a burrowing owl hunts during the day, too.

 Western Screech Owl

-A small, nocturnal owl that lives in old cottonwood trees in forests, shrub lands and rural fields in North and Central America.
-It is identifiable by it’s unique ‘screech’ which is often mistaken for a horse’s ‘whinny’.
+A small, nocturnal owl that lives in old cottonwood trees in the forests, shrublands and rural fields of North and Central America.
+It is identifiable by its unique screech, which is often mistaken for a horse’s whinny.

-South American birds of prey that are also known as Variable Hawks due to their highly variable plumage.
-More than 27 distinct adult plumages having been identified – possibly more than in any other bird of prey.
+These South American birds of prey are also known as Variable Hawks due to their highly variable plumage.
+More than 27 distinct adult plumages have been identified – possibly more than in any other bird of prey.